Common Social Media Marketing Mistakes

 Not Engaging With Your Audience

 Additionally, engagement doesn’t only mean replying to your followers but also asking questions when posting on social media, tagging someone, using the correct hashtags, and more.
 You never want to seem like you are ignoring your followers.
-After all, they are engaging with you, so you want to return the favor.
+After all, they are engaging with you, so you want to return the favour.
 Finally, your username choice could also affect your engagement.
 The good news is that you can check username ideas here and make them similar to your other social media handles.

 5. Being Too Sales